Single-photon-added coherent state based postselected weak measurement: Quantum Fisher Information with different methods

-After time evolution, the meter and the measured system become entangled.
+where $\xi_{\pm}=\alpha e^{\pm i\lambda}$.
+As we can see, after time evolution, the meter and the measured system become entangled.
 In the WVA strategy, preselection and postselection are involved in the measurement process.
-Here, we assume the postselection state of the measured system is:
+Here, we assume the postselection state of the measured system is

-This postselected state has the same form as $\vert\psi_{i}\rangle$, although the angle parameters $\theta_{i,f}$and $\phi_{i,f}$ differ.
+This postselected state has the same form as $\vert\psi_{i}\rangle$, although the angle parameters $\theta_{i,f}$and $\phi_{i,f}$ are different.
+For the above pre- and post-selection state, the corresponding weak value of measured system observable $\sigma_{z}$ reads as below \citep{PhysRevLett.60.1351}:

+where $\phi_{0}=\phi_{i}-\phi_{f}$.
 After selecting the measured system's postselection state, the final state of the meter becomes: